 Develop a web portal (WP) to diagnose learning styles.
 Handle user authentication for students and faculty to evaluate how students learn.
-Allow faculty to create questions that contain supplementary learning materials.
+Allow authors to create questions that contain supplementary learning materials.
 Keep track of how much time students spend on these questions, and reviewing each of the supplementary learning materials.
 Supplementary learning materials may include (but are not limited to): youtube videos, diagrams, and readings.
+Authors will be able to view analytics which will correlate student performance to the type and duration of supplementary materials students consumed.
+A hidden grade will be displayed to assignment authors, based upon how well the student made use of supplementary materials.